PRECAUTIONS FOR SAFE BANKING

-- To validate the authenticity please do check address bar is secure i.e. https:// and site address is https://online.qa.dohabank.com/ while login into the internet banking.
+- To validate the authenticity please do check address bar is secure i.e., https:// and site address is https://online.qa.dohabank.com/ while doing login to internet banking.

 - It is also called as voice-based phishing.
-Vishing is very similar to phishing – the only difference is the technology.
+Vishing is very similar to phishing – the only difference is the technology & way of communication.